-Over time, the worth of a piece of real estate will go up and down.
+Over time, the value of a house will fluctuate up and down.

-But, of course, there is always a certain amount of risk in real estate.
+But, of course, in real estate there is always a certain amount of risk.

-When your house appreciates you have a more valuable asset to borrow against, and you'll produce a greater profit when you sell.
+When your home appreciates you have a bigger asset to borrow against, and you'll generate a larger profit when you sell.

-Property values in Fort Walton Beach change for many different reasons, so how do you know what you're buying right now won't depreciate the day after you close?
+Property values in Fort Walton Beach rise and fall for different reasons, so how can you be sure what you're buying today won't depreciate the day after you close?

-The most important factor is that you choose an agent in Fort Walton Beach who knows the factors that affect local prices.
+The most important element is that you go with an agent in Fort Walton Beach who recognizes the factors that affect local prices.

-A lot of people think that the economy is the biggest factor impacting real estate appreciation.
+The economy is assumed to be the greatest factor impacting real estate appreciation.

-However, your home's value and the things that play the most significant role in its appreciation are specific to the local Fort Walton Beach economy and housing market.
+But the most significant factors that decide your house's value are specific to the local Fort Walton Beach economy and housing market.

-So these communities generally appreciate, or carry their value consistently, year to year.
+So those areas typically appreciate, or hold their value consistently, year to year.

 Real estate sales trends - What's the time on market?
 Are sellers having to discount much or offer concessions A lot of data can be retrieved from public records, but a good agent with a login to the local MLS will usually provide a more complete picture.